AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 ### Integrations {#integrations-6590}

-* Unable to save page properties with inheritance enabled for Cloud Services experience fragments (NPR-36107).
+* Unable to save page properties with inheritance enabled for Cloud Services Experience Fragments (NPR-36107).

 * IMS user interface pagination and lazy loading does not display appropriate results (NPR-36046).